Kendall Jenner’s Butt Photo Surfaces Amid Plastic Surgery Rumors

 Kendall Jenner has her fans in a frenzy.
 The Keeping Up With the Kardashians star took to social media to show off her cheeky new look, just in time for Coachella.
-The arts and music festival kicked off on Friday, April 14.
-And now the model is ready to relax amid her hectic modeling schedule.
-Kendall is a little butt-obsessed just like her famous sisters.
+The arts and music festival kicked off on Friday, April 14, and now the model is ready to relax amid her hectic modeling schedule.
+Kendall is a little butt-obsessed, just like her famous sisters.
 She showed off butt in a see-through skirt at Coachella Valley Music and Arts Festival on Friday.

 The 21-year-old flaunted her curves in a revealing outfit, reports Us Weekly.
 But, Kendall Jenner wasn’t the one who shared the photo.
 Her good friend, Hailey Baldwin, took to her Instagram Story to share the black-and-white snapshot.
 She captioned the photo, “Like….
 This is crazy,” referring to Jenner’s curvaceous bum.
 She also added a praise hands emoji.
 The below snapshot shows Jenner rocking a sheer bodysuit and thong that accentuated her curves.